happybono/FinedustMonitor/README.md

 https://github.com/milesburton/Arduino-Temperature-Control-Library

 ### SSD1306 (0.96") OLED Display
-This is a driver for SSD1306 128x64, 128x32, 64x48 and 64x32 OLED displays running on the Arduino/ESP8266 & ESP32 and mbed-os platforms.
+This is a driver for SSD1306 128x64, 128x32, 64x48, and 64x32 OLED displays running on the Arduino/ESP8266 & ESP32 and mbed-os platforms.
 Can be used with either the I2C or SPI version of the display. <br>
 https://www.github.com/ThingPulse/esp8266-oled-ssd1306

 ### RunningMedian
 Arduino library to determine the running median by means of a circular buffer. <br>
 https://github.com/RobTillaart/Arduino/tree/master/libraries/RunningMedian

 Running Median looks like a running average with a small but important twist.
-Running average averages the last N samples while the running median takes the last N samples, sort them and take the middle one, or the average of the middle two.
+Running average averages the last N samples, while the running median takes the last N samples, sorts them, and takes the middle one, or the average of the middle two.

 Important differences between running average and running median:
-* Running median will return real data (e.g. a real sample from a sensor) if one uses an odd size of the buffer (preferred).
+* Running median will return real data (e.g., a real sample from a sensor) if one uses an odd-sized buffer (preferred).
 Running average may return a value that is never sampled.
 * Running median will give zero weight to outliers, and 100% to the middle sample, whereas running average gives the same weight to all samples.
-* Running median will give often constant values for some time.
+* Running median will often give constant values for some time.
-* As one knows the values in the buffer one can predict to some extend how much the next samples will change the running median.
+* As one knows the values in the buffer, one can predict to some extent how much the next samples will change the running median.
-* Running median is a bit harder as one needs to keep the values in order to remove the oldest and keep them sorted to be able to select the median.
+* Running median is a bit harder as one needs to keep the values to remove the oldest and keep them sorted to be able to select the median.

 ## References
 * Rob Tillaart 2018, RobTillaart/Arduino, GitHub, RobTillaart, viewed 23 February 2020, <https://github.com/RobTillaart/Arduino/blob/master/libraries/RunningMedian/RunningMedian.cpp>.